P1PK blood group system: Antibody detection

 Anti-P1P^{k} antibodies are not usually detected with routine laboratory methods.
 It is possible to detect them using the Donath-Landsteiner test.
 This test is performed on 2 vials of blood at two different temperatures: 4 °C and 37 °C (body temperature).
 A test is interpreted as positive only after a patient's red blood cells have been incubated at both temperatures and subsequently hemolyzed.

+Clinical diagnostic

+Clinical testing in patient care for P1PK antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect P1PK antigens expression on the red cell membrane.